bhtandev/guardian_search/README.md

   - Pinned chips are controlled by a horizontal capable scrolling container.
 Useful when there are too many chips or when screen is small (mobile devices)
   - Users can unpin it by clicking the same button or clicking delete on the pinned chips.

 **NOTE** - This is a _prototype/proof of concept_ only.
-Displays only 10 results from page 1.
+Displays only 10 results from page 1 of many.
 Pagination required for complete solution.
-            Can be achived using infinite scrolling to call next page search when button of page is reached or introduce pagination buttons.
+            Can be achieved using infinite scrolling to request next page when bottom of page is reached or introducing pagination buttons.
             Currently style is almost bare bones.
-Class names place holder can be added to support custom styling later.
+CSS class names place holder can be added to support custom styling later.

 ### Questions To Ask Project Team
 1. What is the scope and constraints of this project?